 }

-FAQPage schema on blog posts and service pages that contain Q&A content.
-This can earn the expandable FAQ rich result in Google.
+Add FAQPage schema to blog posts and service pages that contain Q&A content.
+This can earn the expandable FAQ display in Google results and makes your content easier for AI engines to parse.

-MedicalOrganization for multi-location practices or dental groups, with each location as a separate LocalBusiness entity.
+For multi-location practices or dental groups, mark up each location as a separate Dentist entity with its own address, phone number, and hours.

 Citation building